-Australian parakeet, which is known as budgerigar, budgie or perruche, is a small, intelligent and adorable bird that can bring happiness in any home with their charming colors and voice.
+Australian parakeet, which is known as budgerigar or budgie is a small, intelligent and adorable bird that can bring happiness in any home with their charming colors and voice.

 They are native to the drier parts of Australia.
 In the wild they usually travel for food and water in large groups, bonding together in flocks.
 On average, they measures about 18 cm (7 inches) long, weight between 30-40 grams and on average 30 cm (12 inches) in wingspan.